texstudio-org/texstudio/utilities/manual/source/viewing.md

 ### Changing the grid page offset

-The windowed pdf viewer arranges the pages in a customizable grid of columns and rows (s. menu View/Grid) in which the pages are placed.
+The windowed pdf viewer arranges the pages in a customizable grid of columns and rows (see menu View/Grid) in which the pages are placed.
 The first page may be placed on the left in the first row (i.e. a grid page offset of 0) and the following pages fill the row and so on: